chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

   "cues": [ // ORDERED array of CuePointerObjects
     {
       // see CuePointerObject
-      // fields after this comment are IGNORED
+      // "beat" and  "duration" fields are NOT used
-      "beat", "duration"
     }
   ]
 }